TL;DR

 "Cognitive capital" refers to the full suite of your mental resources: your memory, focus, analytical skills, creativity, and mental resilience.
 For knowledge workers, executives, and entrepreneurs, this is your primary currency.
 Yet, the very nature of modern professional life in the UK is inadvertently eroding it.

-- The "Always-On" Culture: The pressure to be constantly available, responding to emails late at night and working longer hours, fuels chronic stress.
+- The "typically-On" Culture: The pressure to be constantly available, responding to emails late at night and working longer hours, fuels chronic stress.
 The Office for National Statistics (ONS) has consistently shown that work-related stress, depression, or anxiety is a leading cause of work-related ill health in Great Britain.

 - Poor "Desk Lunches": Hasty, processed lunches eaten at the desk are the norm for many.
 UK dietary surveys often highlight that a significant portion of the population fails to meet the "5 A Day" recommendation for fruit and vegetables, relying instead on foods high in sugar, unhealthy fats, and additives that can fuel inflammation.